santiagxf/trunkbased-mlops/docs/quickstart-github.md

 - `WORKSPACENAME`: The name of the Azure Machine Learning workspace you want to use.
 - `RESOURCEGROUPNAME`: The name of the resource group where the resources are located.
 - `STORAGEACCOUNTNAME`: The name of the storage account where you want datasets to be placed.
 This datastorage account has to have a container named `trusted` and be configured as a data source in Azure Machine Learning with the name `trusted`.
-- `LOCATION`: The location where resources are deployed by IaC
+- `LOCATION`: The location where resources are deployed by IaC.
 - `KEYVAULTNAME`: Name of the keyvault object where elements are stored.
 Leave the default `kv-trunkbased-dev` since it is created by IaC.

 The following variables are also present, but are specific to the project you are working on.